Lumesh Syntax Manual 1 (Basic Syntax)

 For example:

-time.parse('2025-5-20') > time.parse('2025-1-20') # Returns True |
+Fs.parse('2025-5-20') > Fs.parse('2025-1-20') # Returns True |

-Written as a percentage, it will be automatically recognized as a float.
+Written as a percentage, it will automatically be recognized as a float.

 print 37% 2% + 3 |

-1. Operator Categories and Precedence
+1. Operator Classification and Precedence

 Precedence | Operator/Structure | Example/Description |